 Aviation is one of the safest modes of transpositions; however accidents and incidents do happen.
 An aviation accident usually results in death or serious bodily injury.
-Aviation liability claims are complex and require the use of reliable experts in addition to knowledgable attorneys.
-Claims and lawsuits may be made against the pilot, owner, operator, maintenance facilities, aircraft or component manufactures.
+Aviation liability claims are complex and require the use of reliable experts in addition to knowledgeable attorneys.
+Claims and lawsuits may be made against the pilot, owner, operator, maintenance facilities, aircraft or component manufacturers.
 Depending on the circumstances, a claimant may allege liability on the theory of negligence against the crew, flight operator, ATC or aircraft owner, and/or a product liability claim against the manufacturing companies, or even the air traffic controller.

 The complexity and fact intensiveness of aviation accident litigation requires attorneys to have knowledge and experience with aircraft and flying.
 To properly litigate an aviation accident, it is imperative to gather information as soon as possible as air traffic control communication and some flight radar is only stored for a limited time.
 In assessing an aviation accident claim, we obtain all information available through our investigation and hire experts (if needed).
 This allows us to provide our clients with a full assessment of liability exposure, potential defenses and other information for them to make informed decisions.
 The litigation process is simplified by identifying and addressing possible scenarios well before any claims are made.

 The NTSB will investigate the accident.
 Although the NTSB does not have to allow parties access to the investigation, information can be obtained by cooperating with the NTSB while conducting your own investigation with the guidance of an attorney.
 The attorneys at Coquina Law Group are ready to respond with little notice to help your business.
 Additionally, the FAA will investigate and could bring enforcement actions agains the owner/operator or pilot.
 You are entitled to and should be represented by an attorney anytime you are communicating with the FAA or NTSB.